onqtam/headjack/docs/why/10_COOPERATION.md

 # SECTION: Incentive design
 ██████████████████████████████████████████████████████████████████

+The more we move away from biased ape/identity-based decisions and towards impartial mechanism design - the better

 > "The consequences of an act affect the probability of its occurring again." - [B. F. Skinner](https://www.goodreads.com/quotes/1054191-the-consequences-of-an-act-affect-the-probability-of-its)